 David’s career in the fixed income markets spans over 20 years and consists of buy-side, sell-side and consulting experience.

 David is the president of Constellation Advisory, Inc. The firm provides advisory services to institutional clients globally, including investment banks and hedge funds.
 David’s particular areas of focus are securitized products and derivatives.
-He also serves an expert in litigation matters.
+He also serves as an expert in litigation matters.

 Previously, David was a partner at Dynamic Credit Partners.
 He served as senior trader and portfolio manager for its investment vehicles, for which he traded securitized products and derivatives.
 He also managed Dynamic’s US advisory business, which was successfully sold to Duff & Phelps in late 2010.
 Following the acquisition, he became a managing director in Duff & Phelps’ Complex Asset Solutions group.

-Prior to joining Dynamic Credit, David was strategist at Morgan Stanley, where he focused on CDOs and credit derivatives.
+Prior to joining Dynamic Credit, David was a strategist at Morgan Stanley, where he focused on CDOs and credit derivatives.
 He was also a member of the fixed income portfolio strategy group, where he generated relative value trade ideas in the global interest rate markets and investment grade credit.

-David was also a strategist at Goldman Sachs, where he was responsible for the pricing, structuring and hedging of complex currency and commodity derivatives.
+David was also a strategist at Goldman Sachs, where he was responsible for the pricing, structuring, and hedging of complex currency and commodity derivatives.